EarthByte/pyBacktrack/docs/pybacktrack_backtrack.rst

           (run ``python -m pybacktrack.backtrack_cli --help`` to see all options).
 Or using the *rifting_period* argument of the :func:`pybacktrack.backtrack_and_write_well` function.

+.. note:: If the rift end time (and optional start time) is not explicitly specified in the drill site file or explicitly on the ``backtrack`` command-line
+          (or explicitly via the :func:`pybacktrack.backtrack_and_write_well` function) then both the rift start and end times are obtained implicitly from the builtin rift start/end time grids.
+However it is possible that the well location is not inside the rifting region of the rift start/end time grids, in which case an error is generated and you must then explicitly provide the rift end time (and optionally the rift start time).

 If a rift *start* time is specified, then the stretching factor varies exponentially between the rift *start* and *end* times (assuming a constant strain rate).
 The stretching factor at the rift *start* time is ``1.0`` (since the lithosphere has not yet stretched).
 The stretching factor at the rift *end* time is estimated such that our model produces a subsidence matching the :ref:`actual subsidence <pygplates_present_day_tectonic_subsidence>` at present day, while